gumroad/medium-editor-insert-plugin/README.md

 ## Version history

-2.6.1 -- add a disable toolbar option for plugins and fix caret placement after oembed bug 2.6.0 -- initial updates for Gumroad's implementation of inline images
+2.6.2 -- remove duplication of input field selector in buttons panel 2.6.1 -- add a disable toolbar option for plugins and fix caret placement after oembed bug 2.6.0 -- initial updates for Gumroad's implementation of inline images